20 Signs of Cancer Usually Ignored By Men

 Moles or freckles that are not round/symmetrical, have jagged borders, have changed color or have grown could be melanoma, a potentially deadly type of skin cancer, says Shainhouse.
 Men typically develop melanoma on the upper body or back, while women would develop them on the backs of the legs.

 The Rx: "Once every month or so, look at your entire body and check your moles for any new lesions and any changes in shape, border, size or color," says Shainhouse.
 "Have a friend, partner or hairdresser check your scalp, back of your ears and the back of your neck."
 Report any changes to your doctor ASAP.
-And to live your happiest and healthiest life, don't miss these 101 Unhealthiest Habits on the Planet.
+And to get through this pandemic at your healthiest, don't miss these 37 Places You're Most Likely to Catch Coronavirus.